 Academically dismissed students may submit a written appeal.
 This appeal must be submitted to the Student Progress and Status Committee and must contain a report of documented extenuating circumstances contributing to poor academic performance.
 Students whose appeals are not granted and those who do not appeal their dismissal are eligible to possibly return to the College after one full calendar year.
-Refer to the section on "Readmission" for deadlines and policies.
+Refer to the section on "Readmission" for policy details and deadlines.

 The Dean's List is a roster of superior scholars.
 Students achieve the Dean's List if they earn a 3.5 or higher term GPA for any semester in which a minimum of 12 s.h. of work are completed with a qualitative (A-E) letter grade and no more than one incomplete or pending grade.
 The student receives a congratulatory letter from the Provost of the College recognizing the achievement.

 To be eligible for honors designations at graduation, SUNY Oneonta students must complete 45 A-E graded semester hours in residency and earn a cumulative grade point average of 3.5 or higher.
 The three categories of honors designations are: